Pengchengzhi/GCP/README.md

 ## Warning

-Remember to shut down VM instance or you will be charged.
+Remember to shut down VM instance or you will be charged even if you are not using it.